superfly/docs/litefs/getting-started.html.md

 LiteFS uses [Consul](https://www.consul.io/) to track the current primary node in the cluster.
 Other nodes will automatically find the primary on startup and connect to it and replicate from it.
-In the even that the primary node fails, it will lose its `"primary"` status and another node can become primary.
+In the event that the primary node fails, it will lose its `"primary"` status and another node can become primary.

 The directory that LiteFS mounts on the file system provides a file called